 Many factors besides personal or household income could affect your eligibility for financial assistance.
-In general, they include your course load, academic standing, citizenship, possible drug law violations, and withdrawing from a term.
+In general, they include your course load, academic standing, citizenship, certain criminal convictions, and withdrawing from a term.
 These factors are explained below.

-If you are a current student at Ship and want the latest information on your financial aid package, you should log into your myShip portal.
+If you are a current student at Ship and want the latest information on your financial aid offer, you should log into your myShip portal.

 With the exception of the Federal Pell Grant, you must be enrolled in at least 6 credits of classes (half-time status) to receive Federal student aid.
 If you drop below half-time status before Federal aid disburses, the Financial Aid Office will cancel any pending Federal aid.
 Additionally, if you drop below half-time status OR withdraw from school, you will be expected to begin repaying any existing loans.